gitaaronc/autohubpp/README.md

  I create a softlink inside of /usr/include<br />
  ln -s /{GIT_REPO_ROOT}/websocketpp websocketpp<br />
- ln -s /{GIT_REPO_ROOT}/restbed/source restbed<br />

- You will also need to create a link to the librestbed.so if the file does not exist in your /usr/lib directory.</br>
- eg: ln -s /root/github/restbed/distribution/library/librestbed.so librestbed.so</br>

  Once you have the dependencies in place and the symbolic links created you can run make.<br />
  The libraries created by the above dependencies will require placement into your /usr/lib folder.</br>